xieguigang/sciBASIC/README.md

 **2. Relationship between Microsoft VisualBasic.NET and sciBASIC?** sciBASIC is fully compatible with the native VB.NET language, sciBASIC is a kind of dialect derive from the Microsoft VisualBasic.NET language.

-**3. Supports for .NET Core?**
-Current no plans for porting to .NET Core, current sciBASIC using a high-performance VB.NET closed source compiler for running .NET on super computer in China.

-**4. Is there any interactive WinForm/WPF control for charting plot?**
+**3. Is there any interactive WinForm/WPF control for charting plot?**
 One of this framework its primary target is aim at provides a drawing environment for your CLI program create high quality printable content for scientific manuscript.
 This framework is not too much involved with "interactive".

 ## ODEs scripting language feature